Skip to main content

 In some instances, LIHEAP might help pay for an air conditioner, though Johnston cautioned that this particular benefit is fairly restricted.

-Each state administers their federally-funded LIHEAP grants separately.
-To learn more about what assistance is available where you live, contact your local LIHEAP office.
+Each state administers their federally funded LIHEAP grants separately.
+Contact your local LIHEAP office to learn more about cooling assistance programs where you live.

 Weatherization Assistance Program (WAP)